CareyLabVT/LabDocuments/docs/Flora_Cheatsheet.md

 **4.** **Plug in connector cord USB (red) to lab field computer (Hindsight).**

-**5.** **Log into computer** if you have never set up an account on the field computer this could take up to 20 minutes to create the account.
-If you are in the field have someone who already has an acocunt log in.
+**5.** **Log into computer** if you have never set up an account on the field computer it could take up to 20 minutes to create the account.
+If you are in the field, have someone who already has an acocunt log in.

   * Username: VT PID
   * Password: your PID password

 **6.** **Open bbe++ software;** the laptop will ask for permission to allow the software to open/make changes --> click Yes!